VictorRodriguez/hobbies/stx-specs/multi-os-2004415-architecture.rst

 is Alien.

 Alien is a program that converts between the rpm, dpkg file formats.
 If you want to use a package from another distribution than the one you have installed on your system, you can use alien to convert it to your preferred package format and install it.
 A .rpm package can be converted to .deb package using following command:

 sudo alien -to-deb -scripts someone-0.11-4.i386.rpm

 it will generate a .deb package someone_0.11-5_i386.deb

 What alien cannot resolve is converting rpm dependencies (both run and build) to Debian dependencies.

-So, here is a solution.. (there might be others).. putting the dependencies manually.

-- convert the rpm package to debian package format directory. use command sudo alien –generate –scripts ecedemo-0.11-1.noarch.rpm this will create directory someone-0.11/ with deb package like structure.

-- now, all you have to do is change the someone-0.11/debian/control file. add whatever dependencies you like in the for “Depends: ” tag.
-   Depends:sun-java5-jre, slapd

-- rebuild deb package from intermediate directory cd someone-0.11/ sudo dpkg-buildpackage
+Is necesary to add dependencies manually.

 Keep in mind that it typically isn’t a good idea to install packages that were not meant for your system.
 It can lead to dependency issues and can cause